deepakvettickal/Pwn-Adventure-Hacks/readme.md

 ```
 teleport 1000,1000,10000
 ```

+### Dash Hack
+After the `dash.dll` file is successfully injected, press F to dash forward, press C to dodge backward, press X to dodge left, and press B to dodge right.

 ### Jump and walk
 Using frida to modify value in process to modify speed and hold time.